-Presented by: Alexis Gargurevich, Manager, PricewaterhouseCoopers LLP (PWC)
+Presented by: Alexis Gargurevich, Senior Manager, PricewaterhouseCoopers LLP (PWC)

 Managing newly introduced privacy regulations in Europe and North America are hitting the news almost every day.
 In this changing environment, where credit card information is also considered personal information, most privacy standards and regulations will dictate how this data must be collected, used and disposed of.
 Both PCI DSS and privacy regulations have the same objective, which is to protect customer data, but are there aspects in common, and can we leverage our compliance efforts to meet both effectively?
 Find out more in this session.

 |2:15 PM - 2:45 PM||Proliferation of Point-to-Point Encryption (P2PE) - Panel|